 Finance majors analyze trends in industries that can impact the ability of organizations to generate the income necessary to repay loans.

-Lawyers in many areas of practice including divorce, product liability, civil litigation, corporate, labor, and securities law benefit from a knowledge of finance.
+Lawyers in many areas of practice, including divorce, product liability, civil litigation, corporate, labor, and securities law, benefit from a knowledge of finance.
 Attorneys who investigate financial irregularities must read and understand financial statements.
 Lawyers in civil cases need the skills to estimate appropriate compensation for settlements.

-Commercial Real Estate Agent
+9. Commercial Real Estate Agent